 - a.
 All Cargo Operations Areas for which new construction, not maintenance, is completed after the effective date of this Agreement shall be equipped and able to provide electricity to parked aircraft from date of initial operation of the Cargo Operations Area at LAX and at all time thereafter. - b.
 Three years from the effective date of this Agreement, and at all times thereafter, at least fifty percent of Cargo Operations Areas at LAX shall be equipped and able to provide electricity to parked aircraft. - c.
-Five years from the effective date of this Agreement, and at all times thereafter, one hundred percent of Cargo Operations Areas at LAX shall be equipped and able to provide electricity to parked aircraft. - 2.
-Aircraft in Cargo Operations Areas Use of LAX-Provided Electricity if Available.
+Five years from the effective date of this Agreement, and at all times thereafter, one hundred percent of Cargo Operations Areas at LAX shall be equipped and able to provide electricity to parked aircraft. - Aircraft in Cargo Operations Areas Use of LAX-Provided Electricity if Available.
 LAWA shall ensure that electricity sufficient for aircraft needs is provided to all aircraft parked at Equipped Cargo Operations Areas and that all these aircraft use LAX-provided electricity as power in lieu of engine operation of aircraft or ground/mobile auxiliary power units... - 3.
 Assessment of Electrification of Cargo Operation Areas and Feasibility Evaluation.
 LAWA shall conduct an assessment of Cargo Operations Areas for the purpose of evaluating whether electrification of a particular Cargo Operations Areas is Operationally Infeasible and/or Technically Infeasible.
 The assessment shall include, but not limited to, inventory utilization, operations, technological trends, and capital and maintenance costs..."

 In 2013, LAWA completed a comprehensive feasibility assessment study for the electrification project for the LAX cargo operations.
-In 2014, LAWA started preparing the Project Definition booklet for Electrification of seven Remain Over Night (RON) parking positions.
-Also, LAWA began work to develop an Electrification Program at LAX, including identifying budget, a construction schedule, and next steps.
+In May 2015 LAWA completed the Project Definition Booklet for electrification of seven Remain Overnight (RON) (W) Parking Positions, and the RON (W) Parking Positions project moved into the design phase.
+Also in 2015, LAWA began work to develop an Electrification Program at LAX, including identifying budget, a construction schedule, and next steps.